 Highland cattle are said to require little in the way of shelter, feed supplements, or expensive grains to achieve and maintain good condition and fitness.
 In fact, Highland cattle seem to enjoy conditions in which many other breeds would perish.
 Cold weather and snow have little effect on them, as long as hay is provided.

 Despite the long horns and unusual appearance, the Highland is considered an even-tempered animal - bulls and cows.
 They can be broken to lead as easily as any other breed, even more so because of the Highland's superior intelligence.

 The Highland is a disease resistant breed.
 Long lashes and forelocks shield their eyes from flying insects, and as a result, the blight of many an Australian farmer, pinkeye and cancer eye are less common.
 Highlands do not stress easily, so stress-related diseases occur with less frequency.
 Other bovine diseases affect the Highland less, due to the advantage of the genetic purity they have achieved.

 The business end of any beef animal is the amount and quality of the beef it produces.
 Today's market is demanding premium meat, yet leaner and lower in cholesterol.
 The Highland carcass is ideally suited to meet this challenge.
-Highland beef is meat that is lean, yet well marbled and flavorsome, with little wasteful top layer fat (the Highland is insulated by long hair rather than a thick layer of fat).
+Highland beef is meat that is lean, yet well-marbled and flavoursome, with little wasteful top layer fat (the Highland is insulated by long hair rather than a thick layer of fat).
 For many years Highland and Highland crosses have quietly achieved higher than average scores in many carcase competitions around Australia.
-In the British Isles, Highland beef is recognized as the finest available and fetches premium prices, and this reputation is spreading as more and more beef producers utilize the advantages of this age-old breed.
+In the British Isles, Highland beef is recognised as the finest available and fetches premium prices, and this reputation is spreading as more and more beef producers utilise the advantages of this age-old breed.

 Australian Highland Cattle Society Inc.